 Crime Scene Services Command.
 The DFS enforces strict quality assurance measures

-The Forensic Sciences Command (FSC) administers seven operational
+The Forensic Sciences Command (FSC) administers six operational

 laboratories across the state providing evidence testing in the areas of forensic

 biology/DNA, firearms/toolmarks, latent fingerprints, drug chemistry, trace chemistry,

 toxicology, and microscopy.
 In addition, a DNA Indexing

 laboratory processes DNA profiles mandated by law to be entered into the state-level